mne-tools/mne-python/doc/documentation/glossary.rst

         Channels refer to MEG sensors, EEG electrodes or other sensors such as EOG, ECG, sEEG, ECoG, etc. Channels usually have a type (such as gradiometer), and a unit (such as T/m) used e.g. for plotting.
-See also :term:`data channels`.
+See also :term:`data channels` and :term:`non-data channels`.

     data channels
         Many functions in MNE-Python operate on "data channels" by default.
 These